AEK Athens F.C.: The post-Barlos sterile years (1981–1988)

 After the departure of Loukas Barlos in the ownership of the club was taken over by sports goods businessman, Andreas Zafiropoulos.
-The club went on for two season without claiming any titles and destinctions.
+The club went on for two seasons without claiming any titles or distinctions.
 In the summer of 1982, Zafiropoulos stepped out of the presidency, which was handed over to the shipowner, Michalis Arkadis.
-With the Austrian coach Helmut Senekowitsch, who was hired in mid-season, AEK won the 1983 Cup, beating PAOK 2–0 in the newly built Athens Olympic Stadium.
+With the Austrian manager Helmut Senekowitsch, who was hired in mid-season, AEK won the 1983 Cup, beating PAOK 2–0 in the newly built Athens Olympic Stadium.
 Thomas Mavros and Vangelis Vlachos were the goalscorers.
-After a destuctive season under the presicency of the Cypriot travel agency owner, Lefteris Panagidis, Andreas Zafiropoulos returned at the position of the president in 1984.
-Despite of the signing of players such as Håkan Sandberg, Nikos Pias, Theologis Papadopoulos, Makis Chatzis and Márton Esterházy the club finished third.
+After a destructive season under the presidency of the Cypriot travel agency owner, Lefteris Panagidis, Andreas Zafiropoulos returned at the position of the president in 1984.
+Despite the signing of players such as Håkan Sandberg, Nikos Pias, Theologis Papadopoulos, Makis Chatzis and Márton Esterházy the club finished third.
 With the magical triplet of Mavros-Sandberg-Esterházy in the team's offense and under the new manager Jacek Gmoch, AEK were able to defeat Real Madrid by 1–0 at home for the first round of the UEFA Cup.
-Nevertheless, they were eliminated by the Spanisg club in the rematch and in the league they barely finished third, winning Iraklis in a play-off match.
+Nevertheless, they were eliminated by the Spanish club in the rematch and in the league they barely finished third, winning Iraklis in a play-off match.
 They following season was marked as one of the worst in the clubs history as the club finished seventh in the league with two managerial changes, in the faces of Ab Fafié and Nikos Alefantos.
 The latter spoke out against Mavros, considering him "finished" as a footballer, which led in the departure of Mavros, after 11 years in the club.

-In the summer of 1987 Todor Veselinović was hired for the position of the coach while Giorgos Savvidis, Henrik Nielsen and Georgios Koutoulas arrived.
+In the summer of 1987 Todor Veselinović was hired for the position of the manager while Giorgos Savvidis, Henrik Nielsen and Georgios Koutoulas arrived.
 AEK were in the title race, with their only contenders being AEL.
-The footballer of AEL, Georgi Tsingov, was tested positive in a dopping test and the case was transferred to the courts becoming known as the "Tsingov case".
-There, AEL were initially punished with zeroing for the match, a 2-point deduction and punishment of the player, which brought AEK to the top of the table.
+The footballer of AEL, Georgi Tsingov, was tested positive in a doping test and the case was transferred to the courts becoming known as the "Tsingov case".
+There, AEL were initially punished with zeroing for the match, a two-point deduction and punishment of the player, which brought AEK to the top of the table.
 AEL appealed with their fans rallied, resulting in the alteration of the regulation overnight and the return of the points, which led in their eventual conquest of the championship.
-In the last match of the season at Nea Filadelfeia, the tension between the ultras and Zafiropoulos peaked, when the riot police invaded the ultra's stand and resulted in heated encounters.
-That led in Zafiropoulos stepping out from the presidency.
+In the last match of the season at Nea Filadelfeia, the tension between the ultras and Zafiropoulos peaked, when the riot police invaded the ultra's stand, resulting in heated encounters.
+That led in Zafiropoulos stepping away from the presidency.